Lzduque/personal-stylist-api/README.md

 2. Start Backend using the `stack build && stack exec personal-stylist-exe\`.
 The API will be served at <http://localhost:3000/>.

 If you want to use the deployed version of the app, go to <https://lzduque.github.io/personal-stylist/>.
-The instructions to use the Fronten are in [here](https://github.com/Lzduque/personal-stylist).
+The instructions to use the Frontend are in [here](https://github.com/Lzduque/personal-stylist).

 ## How to Use this API